electronicdreamplant/electronicdreamplant.github.io/ron-s-xmas.md

 At half time I ask him what he thinks of the match.
 "I've not really been taking it in - what's the score?".
 He's a bit distracted by the xmas tree which he thinks is beautiful.

 It's a fabulous match, and although he can't keep track of the score Dad enjoys it, not wanting to leave.
+We stay right until the end of extra time, but since it's still a draw (3-3) I decide it's time to head back as it's getting late.
+By the time we get back to Isis House we've been out 5 and a half hours.

+He's a bit confused by the bag of presents we've bought back and I remind him that they are his, but the big box of biscuits are for the staff.
+In the end - just be be sure he doesn't forget - I take it into their office.